Sathriyan (2017 film): Plot

 Guna is furious that Ravi, whom he thought of as his own brother, tried to kill him.
-He goes to Trichy where a chase and fight ensue between Guna, Ravi and his gang with Guna gaining the upper hand and slashing Ravi multiple times.
-Ravi asks him to kill him, but Guna cannot bring himself to do that, and asks Ravi to leave everything like him and takes him to the hospital.
+He goes to Trichy, where a chase and fight ensue between Guna, Ravi, and his gang, with Guna gaining the upper hand and slashing Ravi multiple times.
+Ravi asks Guna to kill him, but Guna cannot bring himself to do so.
+He asks Ravi to leave everything like him and takes him to the hospital.
 Guna also convinces his friend from Shankar's gang to leave the violent life behind and join him.
-The film ends with Guna, Niranjana, Chandran and his girlfriend (Aishwarya Dutta), having married and Ravi with his wife and children coming to Niranjana's home and her mother taking an aarti to everyone.
+The film ends with Guna, Niranjana, Chandran, and his girlfriend, having married and Ravi with his wife and children coming to Niranjana's home and her mother taking an aarti to everyone.